mhetacc/DataMiningChallenges/PhoneUserChallenge/Phone_report.md

 x_filtered <- x[, !grepl("\\.in|\\.sms|\\.cc$", colnames(x)), drop = FALSE]
 ```

-I then removed all monthly values except for outgoing call times.
-The mean square error is $MSE = 18207357$, so 6% worse than the model with all values, so the model performs better if we keep amount of calls and value of calls [TODO] VALUE OF CALLS TOO????
+Then, I filtered out some more monthly values, with these results:
+- Amount and value of calls filtered out: $MSE = 18207357$
+- Only value of calls filtered out: $MSE = 18067089$
+- Only amount of calls filtered out: $MSE = 18118489$

+We can infer that both value and amount of calls are useful for prediction and should be kept.

-Just for curiosity, I tried to remove non call related features (all of the following are with incoming calls, SMS and calls to call center filtered out):
+Then, I tried to remove non call related features (all of the following are with incoming calls, SMS and calls to call center filtered out):
 - Baseline with only incoming calls, SMS and calls to call-center filtered out: $MSE = 18040253$
 - No payment information: $MSE = 18035221$
 - No payment, no sex information: $MSE = 18036839$